Mutiny of the Worker Bees

-Mutiny of the Worker Bees (Rebelión de los Godínez) is a 2020 Mexican comedy drama film written and directed by Carlos Morett.
+Mutiny of the Worker Bees (Rebelión de los Godínez) is a 2020 Mexican comedy film written and directed by Carlos Morett.
 The film stars Gustavo Egelhaaf, Alejandro Suárez and Bárbara de Regil in the lead roles.
 The film was released on 28 February 2020 and received poor reviews from critics.
 It was also streamed via Netflix on 20 May 2020.

 Synopsis

 Omar (Gustavo Egelhaaf) is forced to obtain a job to earn a living in a tech company at Mexico City after his grandpa Abuelo (Alejandro Suárez) gets heart attack and Omar is in need to finance his grandpa's health, but Omar meets a quirky ensemble a nine to five job.